Our Legal Services in Buckinghamshire

 We have experience of acting as a solicitor-trustee in many different circumstances and for many families and can help where, for example, a Will is linked to complicated situations, or there are Trusts to be administered.

-Trusts have been in existence for the wealthy for hundreds of years and, with the increasing use of technology simplifying the preparation of such documents, it has also become the modern cornerstone to solicitor-drafted Wills for families.
+Trusts have been in existence for hundreds of years and they have increasingly become a modern cornerstone to solicitor-drafted Wills for families.
 In simple terms, Trusts protect the money or asset gifted or transferred, for the beneficiaries.

-We primarily recommend Trusts as giving all of the best options to an individual wishing to make gifts, whether in their Will or during their lifetime.
+We primarily recommend Trusts as giving a range of options to an individual wishing to make gifts, whether in their Will or during their lifetime.
 Those options include lending the capital to the beneficiaries consecutively ‘in turn’ over the generations.